Security operatives arrest, quarantine 251 illegal miners in Zamfara

-Security operatives from the police and the army have arrested and quarantined 251 illegal artisanal miners in the state, the state police commissioner, Usman Nagogo said on Friday.
+The Zamfara State police command, in collaboration with the Nigerian Army, has arrested and quarantined 251 illegal artisinal miners in the state, the state police commissioner, Mr Usman Nagogo, said on Saturday.

-He said he had earlier led a team of policemen to one of the major mining sites at Kwalli in Bukkuyum local government and the result was that some Chinese nationals and their Nigerian collaborators were arrested and had since been handed over to Force CID, Force Headquarters Abuja.
+He said he led a team of policemen to one of the major mining sites at Kwalli in Bukkuyum Local Government and the result was that some Chinese nationals and their Nigerian collaborators were arrested and had since been handed over to Force CID, Force Headquarters Abuja.

-“The magnitude of arrest led both the Inspector General of Police and Chief of Army staff to give a marching order to security agents to go after these illegal miners.
+“The Magnitude of arrest led both the Inspector General of Police and Chief of Army Staff to give a matching order to security agents to go after these illegal miners.

-READ: Why illegal foreign miners are going for Nigeria’s gold – minister
+“In the same vein, the Brigade Commander 1 Brigade Nigerian Army, Gusau Brigadier General O. M Bello led a team compromising of Army, Police and DSS to raid the mining sites in Anka, Bukkuyum and Gummi LGAs.

 Dear valued readers, subscribe to the Daily Trust e-paper to continue enjoying our diet of authoritative news.
 Kindly subscribe here